Editor’s Note: This blog post was originally published in April 2021 and has been revised to reflect industry updates.

 According to the HomeStyle Renovation Mortgages: Loan and Borrower Eligibility requirements, borrowers aren’t permitted to exceed 75 percent of the as-completed property value.

-Available as both a fixed or ARM option, HomeStyle includes repair contingencies and can also be combined with other Fannie Mae products.
+These fixed or ARM options include repair contingencies, which can be combined with other Fannie Mae products.

 Freddie Mac Renovation Mortgages

-Suited for first-timers requiring flexible or permanent financing, this loan also boasts lower down payments and less-stringent credit requirements.
+Appropriate for flexible or permanent financing, this loan also boasts lower down payments and less-stringent credit requirements.
 Unlike other renovation mortgages, Freddie Mac doesn’t require project consultant approval, and borrowers aren’t required to move in immediately after closing.

 If the home is located in an area prone to natural disasters, this loan will cover improvements, such as storm-surge barriers and foundation security.
-Damages from previous occurrences could also be included.
+Damages from previous emergencies could also be included.

 Homes that are uninhabitable or in foreclosure might also qualify borrowers up to six months of down payment credits during the renovation process.

-With many available loan products designed for first-time home buyers, it’s best to contact a Contour Mortgage representative for professional guidance and help with requirements and processes.
+With many available options for first-time home buyers, contact a Contour Mortgage representative for professional guidance on requirements and processes.